slsa-framework/slsa-proposals/0007/README.md

 *   Add requirement to publish minutes for every SC meeting.
 *   State explicitly that SLSA lives within and takes broad direction from the OpenSSF SCI WG.
+*   Document a tie-breaking method for SC votes, should they be deadlocked, i.e when the SC has an even number of members.

 ## Alternatives considered